hangyen/business-death-care/README.md

-# business-death-care
-Business of Death Care Project
+# The Business of Death Care - A Time Series Project

+For this project, I went out and sourced a client.
+This data is using real world business data.
+Due to NDA purposes, I've removed any output that has any identifying features and the data files.

+This notebook has an accompanying blog post at https://medium.com/hang-nguyen/the-business-of-death-care-9a9e5248c2c5

+Enjoy!